 - You can avoid putting all your eggs in one basket and potentially reduce the ups and downs of the stock market by investing in a range of funds.

 - You can usually switch between funds free of charge, although you might start to be charged if you keep switching funds frequently.

 - You’ll normally need to tie up your money for at least five years and might incur big penalties if you cash in your bond early.
 If you can’t tie up the money for this length of time, you might be better off putting your money into an ISA.

-- The returns from investment bonds are not always guaranteed and might not cover the cost of your care.
+- The returns from investment bonds are not always guaranteed.
+Their value could fall as well as rise and they might not cover the cost of your care.
 Make sure you fully understand the terms of the bonds before investing.

 - Investment bonds are subject to a range of different charges – everything from initial and annual charges to cash-in charges if you withdraw some or all of your money early.